grpc/proposal/A32-xds-circuit-breaking.md

 ## Implementation

 ### Java
-- Add a `max_requests` field in the EDS LB config.
-The value will be taken from the cluster watch interface pushed by the XdsClient.
 - Maintain a counter in the EDS LB policy for counting the number of outstanding requests.
 - Wrap the `SubchannelPicker` propagated from each of EDS policy's child LB